Cooper T73: Development

 Bruce McLaren had persuaded Cooper to build a car, the T70, for the 1964 Tasman Series.
 It was based on the 1963 T66, and the T73 in turn was based on the T70.
 Consequently it still had a tubular steel chassis, but with additional stressed steel panels welded to the floor and sides.
 Front suspension was by double wishbones and inboard spring/dampers connected by rocker arms.
 At the rear there was a lower wishbone and a trailing arm connected to an upper link.
 The Tasman car had a small fuel tank for the shorter Tasman races, so the T73 had additional pannier tanks.
 As before, the Climax FWMV V8 supplied the power through a Cooper six-speed gearbox.

 Racing history

 The T73 was driven by Bruce McLaren and Phil Hill in 1964, debuting at the Monaco Grand Prix.
-McLaren's car broke a wishnbone in practice and he drove the previous year's T66 in the race, while Phil Hill retired with suspension failure.
+McLaren's car broke a wishbone in practice and he drove the previous year's T66 in the race, while Phil Hill retired with suspension failure.
 Thereafter, it was another season of disappointment, with McLaren's best results being second place in Belgium and Italy.
 He finished seventh in the World Championship.
 Hill had an even worse season, scoring a solitary one point and managing to crash both his T73 and the spare T66 in Austria, resulting in his temporary sacking by John Cooper, which resulted in him sitting out the Italian Grand Prix, replaced by John Love.
 The season ended with Cooper fifth in the Constructors' Championship.